-We also conducted a probabilistic sensitivity analysis, jointly varying model inputs over 5,000 simulations.
-Incremental cost-effectiveness ratios (ICERs) for CBT were lower than the commonly-cited cost-effectiveness threshold of \$150,000 per QALY in approximately 36% of simulations, while ICERs for yoga were lower than the threshold in approximately 95% of simulations.
+We also conducted a probabilistic sensitivity analysis (Figure ES3), jointly varying model inputs over 5,000 simulations.
+Incremental cost-effectiveness ratios for CBT were lower than the commonlycited cost-effectiveness threshold of \$150,000 per QALY in approximately 74% of simulations, while those for yoga were lower than the threshold in approximately 98% of simulations.